daisykim/daisykim.github.io/index.md

 * Run your code

-> Click the sceen and press 'R' key.
+> Click the screen and press 'R' key.
 >
-> Or, open command box and type '/run'
+> Or, open command box and type '/run'.

 * Save the code

-> Click save button in the editor menu
+> Click the save button in the editor window.

 ![Donut demo]({{ site.baseurl }}/img/coc-donut.jpg "3D Donut")